MSc Global Urban Development and Planning / Course details

 Practical skills

-• Demonstrate an appreciation of the various methods that have been used to study the current and future challenges facing cities around the world with respect to climate, health, economic development and landscape/urban development.
+• Evaluate the various method and principles used to study the challenges facing cities around the world and apply specific terminology, with respect to climate, health, economic development and landscape/urban development.

 Transferable skills and personal qualities

-• Effectively communicate ideas and concepts orally, visually and in writing
+• Effectively communicate ideas and concepts in writing.

 Assessment methods